 If ASQA does not approve your RTO registration applications, it will notify you of the reasons for its decision.
 ASQA may reject your application if:

-- It is incomplete, or you did not provide the required information and evidence on time or in the correct formatย
+It is incomplete, or you did not provide the required information and evidence on time or in the correct format

-- You did not demonstrate compliance with the VET Quality Frameworkย
+You did not demonstrate compliance with the VET Quality Framework

-- You have not satisfied the financial viability risk assessment requirementsย
+You have not satisfied the financial viability risk assessment requirements

-- Your key staff have not satisfied the Fit and Proper Person Requirementsย
+Your key staff have not satisfied the Fit and Proper Person Requirements

 The Timeline for a Decision on the RTO Registration Applications

-ASQAย aims to decide on RTO registration applications within 120 days.
+ASQA aims to decide on RTO registration applications within 120 days.

-- The initial review of your RTO registration applications will take approximately 1-2 weeks after you pay your lodgement fee.
+The initial review of your RTO registration applications will take approximately 1-2 weeks after you pay your lodgement fee.

-- After you pay the initial assessment fee, ASQA will take another 1-2 weeks to begin the assessment with your assessor.
+After you pay the initial assessment fee, ASQA will take another 1-2 weeks to begin the assessment with your assessor.

-- Assessment with your assessor and the interview will take another 4-6 months
+Assessment with your assessor and the interview will take another 4-6 months

-- To receive ASQAโs decision, it may take up to a week
+To receive ASQA’s decision, it may take up to a week

 Factors affecting your RTO registration applications